iROCKER All-Around 11’ Ultra Compact Inflatable Paddleboard

 That being said, it ultimately does come down to personal preference.
 If you’re a paddler that really values tracking capability, but also loves the stability that all-around SUPs offer, the 11’ Ultra from iROCKER would likely be your match-made-in-heaven.

 We also want to note that the reason the 11’ Ultra tracks so well is because of its included 9” fins that attach to the SUP in a twin fin setup.
-We’ve found that in every Ultra board, the 11’ Ultra in particular, the twin fins just seem to grip your path in the water really well and are super forgiving if your form isn’t 100% honed in.
+We’ve found that in every Ultra board, the 11’ Ultra in particular, the twin fins just seem to grip your path in the water really well and are super forgiving even if your form isn’t 100% honed in.

-Maneuverability: 8.5/10
+Maneuverability: 8.9/10

-As I alluded to in the previous section, the iROCKER All-Around 11’ Ultra isn’t quite as maneuverable as the original 11’ All-Around and is the least maneuverable of the Ultra series.
+As I alluded to in the previous section, the iROCKER All-Around 11’ Ultra isn’t quite as maneuverable as the original 11’ All-Around and is the least maneuverable of the iRocker Ultra series.

 Ultimately we think trade-offs like tracking vs. maneuverability come down to paddler preferences.
 Personally, if I’m going for a longer paddle in flat water, which doesn’t require quick turns, I’d rather my board be able to track well and limit the amount of times I need to switch sides.
 On the other hand, if I’m paddling in the ocean and need to be able to quickly turn my nose into waves, I’d prefer a little more maneuverability than the 11’ could offer.
 In these cases, I’d prefer the 10’ Ultra, or the Blackfin CX Ultra and Cruiser Ultra depending on stability needs.

-Construction Quality: 9.7/10
+Construction Quality: 9.8/10

-Working from the inside out, the 11’ Ultra is constructed with a cross or ‘woven’ drop stitch core that anchors into the fabric layer, ultimately resulting in a surprisingly stiff iSUP using less raw material (essentially decreasing the overall board weight).
-To encase the inner fabric-based core, iROCKER applies 3 composite* layers of PVC to add rigidity and durability without adding an exorbitant amount of weight.
+Working from the inside out, the 11’ Ultra is constructed with a cross or ‘woven’ dropstitch core that anchors into the fabric layer, ultimately resulting in a surprisingly stiff iSUP using less raw material (essentially decreasing the overall board weight).
+To encase the inner fabric-based core, iROCKER applies 3 composite layers of PVC to add rigidity and durability without adding an exorbitant amount of weight.
 Lastly, the 11’ Ultra’s seams are reinforced with tape to enhance the lifetime of this SUP and limit the potential for a (very unlikely) critical failure.

 Board Stiffness:

-Stiffness Test: 1.0313” of Bend
+Stiffness Test: 1.00” of Bend

 As usual, the SUPBoardGuide bend test is performed by placing the SUP on top of two sawhorses set 7’ apart.
 We then load the SUP with 150 lbs at its midpoint and measure how much it bends under the weight.
 Obviously, this is not replicative of how the board performs in the water, but it does help us differentiate between how different construction processes contribute to overall stiffness.